osmus/tasking-manager/PRIVACY.md

 We may collect this information when you:

 * Use OSMUS Tasking Manager websites or applications;
-* Import OpenStreetsMap content to OSMUS Services;
+* Import OpenStreetMap content to OSMUS Services;
 * Register an account with us;
 * Create a profile;
 * Contact us through the website or email;